Here’s how to eat more delicious plant-based food

 Target’s Simply Balanced plant-based turkey delivers all the tender flavor with none of the bad stuff.

 Soy, rice, and almond milk are everywhere and boast all the calcium of cow’s milk without all the fat.

 Pledge to try plant-based eating!

 The best way to make a positive change is to commit yourself to it.
 So why wait?
-Pledge now to try plant-based eating, and we’ll give you free tools to help you stick with it.
-Just enter your email address below and click “I’m in”!Yes!
-I pledge to try plant-based eating.
+Pledge now to try plant-based eating and use the free tools on ChooseVeg to help you stick with it.
+Click “Get the Guide Now” to download our Free Vegetarian Starter Guide!

 Tips for Talking to Family and Friends